RiadHossain43/ece-3-2-sql-lab/lab-2/readme.md

 Run the commands from the `create-table.sql` file sequentially.
 It will create all the three tables for you.

-# Creting a automated id sequece for ledger table
+# Creating a automated id sequece for ledger table

 Run the command from the `ledger-sequence.sql` file to generate a squence for ledger ids.
 This will be required to identify latest record from ledger table.